March 31, 2021 11:40 AM | by Omneya Hossam

 Phase 3: Get some action going

-You now have about 30 days and with that, you can do wonders.
-Now your body is adjusted to being able to move and exert effort and you don’t want to lose that.
+Now if your body is adjusted to being able to move and exert effort and you don’t want to lose that.
 It’s time to hit the gym or attend fitness classes.
 Along with your 30 minutes of cardio, why not attend a yoga class twice a week or go for a Zumba class that will be so much fun you won’t even count it as work out.
-For the next two weeks, keep it that way and remember that you are moving slowly.
+For the next couple of days weeks, keep it that way and remember that you are moving slowly.

 Phase 4: Level it up

-Now you have about two weeks and in case you haven’t noticed, you are really much more fit than when you started, and you might have actually lost some weight.
+Now you are much more fit than when you started, and you might have actually lost some weight.
 Now it’s time to level things up and start doing some toning exercises after the everyday cardio.
-For a week or so you want to take the gym seriously by going at least 3-4 times.
+Start going to the gym at least 3-4 times a week.
 You can start lifting some weights and increasing the number of classes you attend per week.
+Just make sure your listen to your body and don't force yourself to do too much so you don't get hurt.

 Phase 5: Wrap it up

 Congratulations!
 You really made it so far and your body is in a much better condition.
-Now for the last week, you will want to train for 5-6 times.
-You will get used to not eating for longer time intervals than usual and really moving around as much as possible.
+Now for the last couple of days, stay consistent with your training.
+You will get used to really moving around as much as possible.

-After you’ve finished all this, you won’t suffer in the first few days in Ramadan, you will have so much energy and tolerance that will get you through the long fasting hours and night-time prayers.
+After you’ve finished all this, working out in Ramadan won't be as hard as thought.
+You could actually have more energy and tolercance this Ramadan, that will get you through the long fasting hours and routine.

 Main Image Credits: Instagram @farida_aboueldahab